mgba-emu/gbatek/index.md

-note: no$gba does currently support only 128MB SDSC images (the CID, CSD, OCR, SCR, SSR registers are hardcoded for images with 125698048 byte size), there is a .zip file with empry pre-formatted SD image in the no$gba package (if you want to use that image: unzip it to the no$gba folder).
+note: no$gba does currently support only 128MB SDSC images (the CID, CSD, OCR, SCR, SSR registers are hardcoded for images with 125698048 byte size), there is a .zip file with an empty pre-formatted SD image in the no$gba package (if you want to use that image: unzip it to the no$gba folder).